sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ```

 Adjust the GitOps repo to match your OCP clusters:
 1. For each (physical) cluster, create a directory in ```~/manuela-gitops/deployment``` based on the sample directory.
 Ensure that the name of the placeholder configmap name is adjusted in each directory to match the cluster name.
+You can also do the same for logical clusters (i.e. linedataserver, factorydatacenter, centraldatacenter, ..) if you prefer to deploy to those.
 2. If you intend to demonstrate the firewall operator, do the same for the network paths between the clusters.
 3. In the directory representing the cluster which hosts the CI/CD and Test environment, leave the manuela-tst-all symlink and delete it in the other directories.
 Adjust the ```spec.source.repoURL``` value to match the gitops repo url.
 4. For each (physical) cluster and for each network path between them, create an ArgoCD application in ```~/manuela-gitops/meta``` based on the sample.
 Remember to adjust it's ```metadata.name``` to match the cluster name, ```spec.source.repoURL``` to point to the GitHub URL and ```spec.source.path``` to point to the directory representing the cluster/networkpath in ```~/manuela-gitops/deployment```.
 5. Adjust the application configuration of the ```line-dashboard-configmap-config.json``` in ```~/manuela-gitops/config/instances/manuela-tst/``` and ```~/manuela-gitops/config/instances/manuela-prod``` to match your environment:
    - Messaging URL for the machine-sensors
    - Messaging URL for the line-dashboard
+   - Kafka bootstrap URLs for mirror-maker and S3 integration

 Push the changes to GitHub:
 ```bash